Loading...

 How to consume Indian - Veggie Thali without glucose spikes

-Add a source of protein such as paneer or tofu to your meal.
-Proteins can help stabilize your blood sugar levels by slowing carbohydrate absorption.
+Add a source of protein like paneer or tofu to your meal.
+Protein can help slow the digestion of carbohydrates.

-Stay hydrated by drinking water before and during your meal.
-This can help with digestion and control hunger, preventing overeating.
+Drink plenty of water before and during your meal to help with digestion and control hunger.

 healthspan-mbl